Stop Blaming the Handoff — Your Delivery Model Is Broken

 Triage items become release risks.

-Release risks become executive status bullets and status reports lit up so red that you want to break out the crime scene tape.
+Release risks become executive status bullets lit up so red that somebody should probably break out the crime scene tape.

 By the time the work reaches release governance, the original intent may have been translated so many times that the system no longer has a clean line of sight from: